vorSherer/code-201-prework/README.md

 Start on the pre-work as soon as you can and be sure to allow yourself plenty of time to complete it.
 Expect to spend, **at a minimum**, several evenings and a weekend day or two to get everything completed.
 Allow yourself more time than you think you will need so that you can take breaks and work at a methodical pace without rushing or trying to cut corners.
 Detailed time estimates are provided in the following overview.

 ##### NOTE: If you have taken Code 101 already, skip to #3.

-The guide in #3 is similar to Code 101's pre-work but contains additional steps you must complete prior to Code 201.
+##### NOTE: Parts of this guide are similar to Code 101's pre-work but contain additional steps you must complete prior to Code 201.

 ### Overview of Pre-work Steps *(time to complete per item)*